rashad-07/mpv-subfinder/README.md

 ## subfinder_title.lua (optional)

-A companion script that sets a clean window title in mpv every time a file loads — no subtitle searching involved.
-Useful for streams and files with messy names.
+A companion script that resolves a clean window title for URL streams in mpv — no subtitle searching involved.
+Useful for streams with opaque or messy URLs.

 Copy to your scripts folder alongside `subfinder.py`:
 ```